 As part of its commitments in the EU Association Agreement signed in 2017, Georgia is obliged to develop a transparent hourly day-ahead and balancing market for electricity by 2021.
 The plan is also to further integrate the market with the neighbouring countries, including Turkey.

 Turkey has a developed day-ahead and intraday market and a rapidly developing OTC market which enables the projects to hedge forward market positions.
 A growing share of Turkish electricity is expected to be traded through the EPIAS exchange in the coming years.

 Turkey, a member of ENTSO E is expanding its grid significantly in North-eastern Turkey with the construction of several new 380 kV lines.
-The bottlenecks experienced during the spring period in 2014 and 2015 are expected to be resolved by 2017 – 2018.

 Turkish and Georgian market access

 AGL is required to sell the electricity produced to the Georgian market during in all months except May-July for the first five years of operations.
 During the rest of the year, AGL has the option to sell the electricity produced to the Georgian market or to the neighbouring markets, including the Turkish market.

 Electricity demand in Turkey has been growing rapidly over the last 50 years and this development is expected to continue, driven by population growth and increase in per capita consumption.
 The Georgian population consumes far less electricity than western industrialized countries, and somewhat less than the neighboring country Turkey.
 Per capita electricity demand growth is expected to increase the overall demand for electricity in the coming decade.